-In contrast, organizations and leaders that build a core process around learning succeed.
-They are more “future ready”, can spot and better understand “signals of change”, and drive innovation.
-Moreover, they identify opportunities to fight against or stem the demonetization or commoditization of their own products or services over time.
+Contrastly, organizations and leaders that build a core process around learning are more likely to succeed.
+They are more future ready, can spot and better understand signals of change, and drive innovation.
+Moreover, they identify opportunities to fight against or stem the depreciation, demonetization or commoditization of their own products and services over time.

 If you invest in a core process, what should you prioritize to increase success?
 A recent study by the McKinsey Global Institute, “Skill Shift: Automation and the Future of the Workforce”, highlights three key skill sets workers will need to develop further by 2030 to avoid being left behind:

 Higher Cognitive Skills: advanced literacy and writing, quantitative and statistical skills, critical thinking and complex information processing

 Social and Emotional Skills - advanced communication and negotiation, empathy, the ability to learn continuously, to manage others and to be adaptable.

 Technological Skills - everything from basic to advanced IT skills, data analysis, engineering, and research.